 Introduction

-This statement is published on behalf of International Entertainment Holdings Limited, The Ambassador Theatre Group Limited, ATG Venues Limited and ATG London Limited (“ATG”) pursuant to the Modern Slavery Act 2015 (“Act”).
+This statement is published on behalf of International Entertainment Holdings Limited, ATG Entertainment Limited, The Ambassador Theatre Group (Venues) Limited and ATG London Limited (“ATG”) pursuant to the Modern Slavery Act 2015 (“Act”).
 References to “we”, “us” and “our” are references to ATG.

 Organisation’s Structure

 International Entertainment Holdings Limited (“IEHL”) is an international holding group which holds companies that carry out live entertainment and theatre-related activities.
-The Ambassador Theatre Group Limited, ATG Venues Limited and ATG London Limited are subsidiary organisations of the parent company IEHL.
+ATG Entertainment Limited, The Ambassador Theatre Group (Venues) Limited and ATG London Limited are subsidiary organisations of the parent company IEHL.

 ATG owns and manages premium live venues around the world, is an internationally recognised award-winning theatre producer and a leader in theatre ticketing services.
 ATG has approximately 10,000 employees worldwide and currently operates in the United Kingdom, the United States and Germany.